top of page

 • Progressively phase out nearly all derivatives, except for those that are strictly beneficial to primary traders in the market.

-• Only allow producers, primary traders, long term investors, and end users to trade in the markets, through banning all short term speculative trading.
+• Only allow producers, primary traders, long term investors, and end users to trade in the markets, through phasing out all short term speculative trading.

 Our policy means the opportunities to abuse the markets in any way will be greatly reduced, and the complexity of the markets will also be greatly reduced; primary traders in the market, will be able to understand, and influence the market in the correct ways, through the genuine supply and demand they create.